jrpotter/notebook/notes/memory/fragmentation.md

 * **External fragmentation**.
 This refers to scattered, unallocated space between allocated blocks.
 	* That is, there is enough aggregate free memory to satisfy an allocate request, but no single free block is large enough to handle it.

+**False fragmentation** refers to the situation in which adjacent free blocks are divided too finely to be used, despite the fact that coalescing them together would yield a usable block.

 %%ANKI
 Basic
 What is fragmentation?